fermyon/installer/docs/content/quickstart-local.md

 ![Creating a new account](static/image/docs/hippo-account.png)

-Now, you can export the `HIPPO_USERNAME` and `HIPPO_PASSWORD` environment variables in the terminal, and proceed to creating and deploying the first application:
+Now, you can export the `HIPPO_USERNAME` and `HIPPO_PASSWORD` environment variables in the terminal, and proceed to creating and deploying the first application (you may need to run `spin templates install --git https://github.com/fermyon/spin` first if you just installed `spin` and haven't created applications from a template before):

 ```console
 $ spin new http-rust hello-fermyon